The advancement of the digital revolution through the help of IT has benefited business areas, especially medical science.

 - 3D modeling of human anatomy:

-These applications enable medical professionals to construct customized images for specific patients.
+These applications enable healthcare professionals to construct customized images for specific patients.
 For instance, 3D modeling tools are used to create and produce a lifelike representation of a patient’s teeth prior to the start of orthodontic surgery.

 - Equipment or body component design and printing: